-Join Richard Harrington for an in-depth discussion in this video Trimming to discard unwanted parts of a clip, part of Working with Video in Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Trimming to discard unwanted parts of a clip, part of Lightroom: Working with Video.

 Sometimes when you bring in a video clip, it's going to have parts that you don't want, or maybe it's two shots in one.
 In this case, it's time to trim the clip, essentially adjusting the In or the Out point or maybe both.
 Here's how it works.
 I've selected a clip here, and if I play this, you'll see that it's really two shots in one.
 First off, I have a behind the scenes point of view of me snorkeling.
 And then, I flip the camera around and point it so it can actually see the action of the fish.
 Well, that's really two shots.

 I want both the point of view shot, and the behind the scene shot, so I'm going to split this into two separate clips.
 First up, let's trim this one.
 If I click the gear icon here, I can click to trim.
 And this allows me to drag to set new in and out points.
 And I'll go right before I turn the camera around and then drag that in.
 Here we go.
 I often find that the first second or so of most clips is a little shaky as well.
 So, I'll trim that.
 If I press Play here, I can see the new shot.
 And that's a nice, reasonable duration shot of me snorkeling.

 I'm working on some behind the scenes GoPro stuff.
 Now, when I close that there, the video has been trimmed, and you see the duration has been updated.
 This whole edit is nondestructive.
 By trimming, you've not actually gotten rid of the media.
 You've merely hid it.
 At any point in time you could undo this, or adjust it as you see fit.
 Now, in this case, I'm going to make a second copy of this clip to show the back end.
 By right clicking on the clip, I could choose to create a virtual copy. this makes a second instance in Lightroom, but does not adjust what's on my hard drive.